 \section{Systems of short paths}

-For defining the asymptotic linking number, we need a specific way to get closed curves from pieces of flow lines of $X$ or $Y~.$ This will be achieved by closing up these pieces by prescribed paths.
-The paths used for this purpose must have certain properties described in \defref{d:sps}.
+For defining the asymptotic linking number, we need a specific way to get closed curves from pieces of flow lines of $X$ or $Y$.
+This will be achieved by closing up these pieces by prescribed paths.
+The paths used for this purpose must have certain properties described in Definition~\ref{d:sps}.

 As this definition is technical we first explain the meaning of some of the requirements.
 Integration over a path in $\Sigma$ is possible by (ii).
-The continuity condition in (iii) ensures that all the integrals considered are measurable functions on $M\x M~,$ the conditions \eqref{g:1}, \eqref{g:2} and \eqref{g:3} guarantee that the system of short paths does not contribute to the asymptotic linking number.
-Finally, property (iv) guarantees that the short paths do not intersect either the flow lines of $X$ and $Y$ or the other short paths too often. \begin{defn} A set $\Sigma$ of paths on $M$ is a {\em system of short paths} if it has the following properties. \begin{itemize} \item[(i)] For any two points $p,q\in M$ there is a unique path $\sigma(p,q)\in\Sigma$ starting at $p$ and ending at $q$~. \item[(ii)] Each path in $\Sigma$ is piecewise differentiable. \item[(iii)] The paths depend continuously on their endpoints almost everywhere.
+The continuity condition in (iii) ensures that all the integrals considered are measurable functions on $M\times M$, the conditions \eqref{g:1}, \eqref{g:2} and \eqref{g:3} guarantee that the system of short paths does not contribute to the asymptotic linking number.
+Finally, property (iv) guarantees that the short paths do not intersect either the flow lines of $X$ and $Y$ or the other short paths too often. \begin{defn} A set $\Sigma$ of paths on $M$ is a {\em system of short paths} if it has the following properties. \begin{itemize} \item[(i)] For any two points $p,q\in M$ there is a unique path $\sigma(p,q)\in\Sigma$ starting at $p$ and ending at $q$. \item[(ii)] Each path in $\Sigma$ is piecewise differentiable. \item[(iii)] The paths depend continuously on their endpoints almost everywhere.
 The limits

 exist in the $L^1$-sense. \item[(iv)] The sets